adam-r-kowalski/atom/README.md

 ### Comments

-In Wave, you can insert comments in your code to provide explanations or annotations.
+In Atom, you can insert comments in your code to provide explanations or annotations.
 Comments are ignored by the compiler and do not affect the execution of the program.
 You can add a comment by starting the line with a hash (`#`).